baden-ballard/BIG-CRM/DATABASE_SCHEMA.md

 - group_plan_option_id (UUID, FK → group_plan_options)
 - group_option_rate_id (UUID, FK → group_option_rates)
 - rate_override (DECIMAL, nullable)
+- termination_date (DATE, nullable) - Date when the participant's enrollment in this group plan ended.
+NULL means the participant is still actively enrolled.
 - created_at, updated_at
 - **Note**: This table tracks participant rate history.
-When a new rate is added to a plan, all active participants on that plan are automatically connected to the new rate, creating a historical record of rate changes.
+Participant connections to new rates are handled through the renewal automation process, not automatically when rates are created.

 ### dependents
 - id (UUID, PK)